drinkbird/drinkbird.github.io/_posts/blog/2017-09-24-code-churn.md

 It does not appear on a schedule, but rather we do it every time we work on a user story as a matter of discipline, exactly as doctors wash their hands before and after they operate on a patient.

-For that reason we expect churn to be as targeted and minimal as the scope of a well-defined story.
+For that reason we expect changes in code to be as targeted and minimal as the scope of a well-defined story.

 <div class="giphy">
 <div style="width:100%;height:0;padding-bottom:75%;position:relative;"><iframe src="https://giphy.com/embed/iRTWQWg3cSEfe" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>